OPENING June 9, 2023

 ALL SEATS ARE FREE | NO TICKETS ARE NEEDED

-Debi is a long-time Albuquerque resident who has been working in the Albuquerque theatre community for many years.
-She has worked with the New Mexico Shakespeare Festival numerous times as an actor and is currently the Education Director for the Festival.
+Paul is a long-time Albuquerque resident who has been working in the Albuquerque theatre community for many years.
+Formerly a professor of acting at UNM, Paul was the creator of Theatre-in-the-Making..

 Acting credits include: